equalitie/ouinet/README.md

     client and (B) seed the content to the cache.
 The client will also seed the content (along with parts of the cache index).

-  - The last seen version of the published *cache index* (an IPFS hash) is also shown.
-It is likely that at first it shall be empty, which indicates that none has been downloaded yet.
+  - If using the IPFS-based B-tree index (not the default), the last seen version of the published *cache index* (an IPFS hash) is also shown.
+It is likely that at first it is empty, which indicates that none has been downloaded yet.
 The download may take from a couple of seconds up to about three minutes (e.g. when starting the client).
 The page refreshes itself regularly so once the client downloads the index, it should display automatically.

-After visiting a page with the Injector mechanism enabled and waiting for a new index to be published and downloaded by the client (the same one or a different one), you should be able to disable all request mechanisms except for the Cache, clear the browser's cached data, point the browser back to the same page and still get its contents from the distributed cache even when the origin server is completely unreachable.
+After visiting a page with the Origin mechanism disabled and Injector mechanism enabled, and waiting for a short while, you should be able to disable all request mechanisms except for the Cache, clear the browser's cached data, point the browser back to the same page and still get its contents from the distributed cache even when the origin server is completely unreachable.

 ## Android library and demo client